 What Is A Water Softener System?

-From the name itself, a Water Softener System eliminates the hardness of the water by removing minerals such as calcium and magnesium ions and replacing it with usually sodium.
+From the name itself, water softening systems eliminate the hardness of the water by removing minerals such as calcium and magnesium ions and replacing it with usually sodium.
 This process is called ion exchange.
 There are different types of water softeners on the market today and they treat hard water differently from each other.
 These are:

-Also known as Salt-Based Water Softeners, it processes hard water through ion exchange by eliminating calcium and magnesium by utilizing salt as the source for sodium.
-They are usually maintained on a monthly basis by refilling its salt supply.
+Also known as salt-based water softeners, it processes hard water through ion exchange by eliminating calcium and magnesium by utilizing salt as the source for sodium.
+They are usually maintained on a monthly basis by refilling the salt in the brine tank.

 It processes water through the Template Assisted Crystallization (TAC) which changes the minerals found in the water into hardness crystals that do not adhere to surfaces.
 It does not use salt which is great for people who are concerned with sodium intake plus they are nearly maintenance free and some even include a sediment pre-filter.